-Subscriptions & Recurring Billing
+Subscriptions & Recurring Billing for your shopping cart:

 The buyer who chooses to enter into a subscription from the shopping cart will, after checkout, be redirected to the payment gateway where only the credit card payment option will be available.